jose-correia/brain/README.md

 **Users must be created in the database**, and then provide their username and password to acess the system.

 #### Authentication in Admin platform:
+Management users are added in the admin users dashboard.
+Passwords are generated automatically.

 - **Roles:**
-Each user has a role in the system.
-For instance, if your are an `admin` you will have permission to do everything in the administration pages (add/edit/delete/list data). **But other roles, can be used to restrict the user actions**.
-The role `company-admin`, for example, will be able to see all the data, but only add and edit companies.

-This role's feature is very useful if you want to spread the usage of the platform throughout the team, without everyone being able to mess with the valuable data.
+Each user has a role in the system, which will define the actions that this user is allowed to perform.

 #### Authentication in Companies App:
 Company users must be added in the Admin platform.
 The company of the user must be provided, as long as the username.
 Passwords are automatically generated.